Fred Fleitz to Newsmax: 'Lot of Time' to Shoot Down Iranian Drones

 Israel's response to Iran's unmanned drones will depend on if the drones are traveling for hours to come from Iran or if they were launched by proxy forces elsewhere, such as in Lebanon, former CIA analyst Fred Fleitz told Newsmax on Saturday after news broke of the attack.

-"If they're being shot from Lebanon, it's a much more serious situation," Fleitz said on Newsmax's "Greg Kelly This Week," responding to reports from the Israeli military that the drones may have been launched from other locations.
+"If they're being shot from Lebanon, it's a much more serious situation," Fleitz said, responding to reports from the Israeli military that the drones may have been launched from other locations.

 "I think it probably means that the drones were also launched from Lebanon to attack Israel from the north," Fleitz said.
 "If the drones were launched from Iran, that's quite a distance to cover.
 There's a possibility that drones were also launched from Yemen."